KnpLabs/Gaufrette/doc/adapters/flysystem.md

 # Flysystem

-Folks from [thephpleague](http://thephpleague.com/) built extraordinary [Flysystem](https://github.com/thephpleague/flysystem) package which does exactly the same thing as Gaufrette, but with slightly different API.
+Folks from [thephpleague](http://thephpleague.com/) have built extraordinary [Flysystem](https://github.com/thephpleague/flysystem) package which does exactly the same thing as Gaufrette, but with slightly different API.

 We wanted to make Gaufrette compatible with as many systems as possible, and didn't want to reinvent the wheel.
 So we built a Flysystem adapter.